Zenahr/ALUB/README.md

 ## KNOWN ISSUES

-Selection does not work if application window is not focused.
+window does not output any info for the user (silent mode).
+This is being worked on at the moment.

 ## FAQ